oekosheri/GB_code/README.md

 Which you can write to a file if you wish.

 Your chosen axis, basis and sigma will be written to an io_file (a yaml file) which will be read by gb_geberator.py.
-You must customize the io_file and then run the gb_geberator.py code after.
+You must customize the io_file and then run the gb_geberator.py code after to get the atomic structure of the GB.
 This is how the io_file looks like right now:

 ```
 ### input parameters for gb_generator.py ###
 # CSL plane of interest that you read from the output ofcsl_generator as GB1
 GB_plane: [1,1,1]